Developeridealaunch-cpu/Multi-Model-Surrogate-Ensemble-Integration-with-CMA-ES-for-Efficient-Black-Box-Optimization/README.md

 | **Bajer et al. (2019)** | Gaussian Process + CMA-ES (DTS-CMA-ES) — theoretical basis for uncertainty and RDE metric.                       |
 | **Our Work (2025)**    | Extends these ideas with hybrid surrogate ensembles, meta-learning priors, and transformer landscape embeddings. |

+# 🧾 **License**

+This repository is for research and educational use only.

+Please cite CMA-ES and surrogate modeling literature in derived publications.